NethServer/nethsecurity-docs/ups.rst

 =========

 An Uninterruptible Power Supply (UPS) is a device that provides backup power when the main power source fails.
-It is used to protect hardware such as computers, telecommunication equipment, or other electrical equipment where an unexpected power disruption could cause business disruption or data loss.
+It is used to protect hardware such as computers, telecommunication equipment, or other electrical equipment where an unexpected power outage could cause business disruption or data loss.

 The `Network UPS Tools (NUT)  <https://networkupstools.org/>`_ is a collection of programs that provide a common interface for monitoring and administering UPS hardware.

-This guide explains how to configure an USB connected UPS with NUT on NethSecurity.
+This guide explains how to configure a USB-connected UPS with NUT on NethSecurity.
-At the end of the guide, the UPS should be monitored and the system should shut down when the battery is in a critical state.
+At the end of the guide, the UPS should be monitored and the system should shut down when the battery is low.

 NUT is not installed by default.
-It is part of NethSecurity extra packages and can be installed from command line.
+It is part of NethSecurity extra packages and can be installed from the command line.
 The NUT suite is composed of several packages, but the most important are:

-- ``nut-server``: The NUT server daemon that monitors the UPS and provides information to clients.
+- ``nut-server``: The NUT server daemon connects directly to the UPS, serving data to the client.
 - ``nut-upsc``: A command-line tool to query the UPS status.
-- ``nut-upsmon``: The NUT UPS monitor daemon that monitors the UPS and initiates a system shutdown when the UPS battery is low.
+- ``nut-upsmon``: The NUT UPS monitor daemon talks to nut-server and initiates a system shutdown when the UPS battery is low.
-- ``nut-upscmd``: A command-line tool to send commands to the UPS.
+- ``nut-upscmd``: A command-line tool to send commands to the UPS (supported only by some UPS models).

 Configure a local UPS
 =====================

-Before configuring the UPS, make sure the UPS is connected to the firewall via USB.
+Before configuring the UPS, make sure the UPS is connected to the firewall (a cable usually comes with the UPS).
 Then, follow these steps:

 1. Install NUT packages.
-2. Find the UPS model, install and configure the appropriate driver.
+2. Find the UPS model, then install and configure the appropriate driver.
 3. Configure the UPS server daemons.
 4. Enable the UPS monitor.